 Snitzler, L. 1978.
 "Narciso Yepes: The 10-String Guitar: Overcoming the Limitations of Six Strings".

 ABOUT THIS SITE

 This site is a not-for-profit resource for the researched and verified facts about Narciso Yepes's innovation of the guitar.

-It is authored by professional 10-string guitarist Viktor van Niekerk(long term student of 10-string guitarist Fritz Buss, who was a top disciple of Narciso Yepes from before, during and after the invention of the 10-string guitar).
-Information here is based on Yepes's interviews and published words, Fritz Buss's first-hand experience, and Viktor van Niekerk's 17 years of extensive research on the instrument, the science of acoustics, and analysis of primary sources such as handwritten transcriptions of Baroque lute music by Yepes.
+It is authored by professional 10-string guitarist Viktor van Niekerk(long term student of 10-string guitarist Fritz Buss, alumnus and teaching assistant of Narciso Yepes).
+Information here is based on Yepes's interviews and published words, Fritz Buss's first-hand experience, and Viktor van Niekerk's 20 years of extensive research on the instrument, the science of its acoustics, and analysis of primary sources such as handwritten transcriptions of Baroque lute music by Yepes.

-This site is intended to present the verifiable facts, not the opinions, behind this significant innovation of the classical guitar and as a counter against the vast amount of disinformation surrounding it that appears on many other "10-string guitar" websites and publications.
+This site is intended to present a counterpoint against the vast amount of disinformation about Yepes's guitar that appears on many other websites and publications.

-Copyright 2009-2012 by Viktor van Niekerk (All rights reserved in all countries; no unauthorised duplication of any material on this site permitted.)
+Copyright 2009-2016 by Viktor van Niekerk (All rights reserved in all countries; unauthorized duplication of material on this site is prohibited.)

 Information about the 10-String Classical Guitar designed by Narciso Yepes